fawazsammani/awesome-xai/README.md

 - A Diagnostic Study of Explainability Techniques for Text Classification [[pdf]](https://arxiv.org/pdf/2009.13295.pdf) [[code]](https://github.com/copenlu/xai-benchmark)
 - A Survey of the State of Explainable AI for Natural Language Processing [[pdf]](https://arxiv.org/pdf/2010.00711.pdf)
 - Why use attention as explanation when we have saliency methods? [[pdf]](https://arxiv.org/pdf/2010.05607.pdf)
+- Attention is Not Only a Weight: Analyzing Transformers with Vector Norms [[pdf]](https://arxiv.org/pdf/2004.10102.pdf)
 - Attention is not Explanation [[pdf]](https://arxiv.org/pdf/1902.10186.pdf)
 - Attention is not not Explanation [[pdf]](https://arxiv.org/pdf/1908.04626.pdf)
 - Analyzing Individual Neurons in Pre-trained Language Models [[pdf]](https://arxiv.org/pdf/2010.02695.pdf)